 When an applicant has a change that affects their eligibility based on unit size or selection preferences, they are placed in the appropriate new preference group based on the date their application was received.
 This may result in either higher or lower placement than in the previous group.
 Changes can only be accepted in writing with appropriate documentation.

-If you have a change in income, or a significant change in assets, you must notify the City in writingwth appropriate documentation.
+If you have a change in income, or a significant change in assets, please notify the City in writing with appropriate documentation.
 Notification can be sent to Antonia Finley, Homebuyer Coordinator, 344 Broadway, Cambridge MA 02139 or via email at firstname.lastname@example.org.
+When a unit is available, we use the most current income information on file to determine eligibility.
+If you do not update your information, you may not be matched to the appropriate units for your household.

 Yes.
 If you have concerns about your credit score, you may still apply to the Resale Pool.
 The City can assist you in creating a plan to help repair your credit prior to purchasing a unit.
 You can remain in the Resale Pool for an unlimited time.